aiman-al-masoud/deixiscript/README.md

 - tell()/instantiateConcept()/expand()/isConst() are currently serializing '*',
   which is partial information, as a constant, that may be very dangerous!!

 - implicit references may be ambiguous from the point of view of creating a new thing, or erroring out if you don't find an old one.
 Maybe the/a distinction could help disambiguating.
 "A mouse which has the/a house as location".

 - entities and strings are sealized in the same way.

+- newly created entities in tell() should be on top of deictic dict.

 ## Limitations